PurdueCS190-FALL2014/lab7/README.md

 # CS 190 Lab 7 - Basics of Git Part 2: Remotes and Github

 The purpose of this lab is to become comfortable and fluent with projects using Github.
-By the end of the lab, you should know how to create and fork repos, add collaborators, clone, push, pull, and fix minor merge conflicts.
+By the end of the lab, you should know how to create repos, add collaborators, clone, push, pull, and fix minor merge conflicts.

 __For quick reference on the git commands we covered, see the cheat sheet [here] (https://github.com/PurdueCS190/lab7/blob/master/cheat_sheet.md)__